- Accredited at the highest level by the National Council for Accreditation of Coaching Education

-The primary mission of the Master of Art in coaching sport performance is to prepare students for successful coaching careers at all levels of sporting competition including: youth, interscholastic, intercollegiate, Olympic, para-Olympic or professional.
+The primary mission of the M.A. in Coaching Sport Performance program is to prepare students for successful coaching careers at all levels of sporting competition including: youth, interscholastic, intercollegiate, Olympic, para-Olympic or professional.

 - Growth and development